mozilla-releng/relengdocs/procedures/merge_duty.rst

 File tracking migration bug
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-File a tracking migration bug if there isn’t one (e.g. `bug
+File a tracking migration bug if there isn't one (e.g. `bug
 1412962 <https://bugzilla.mozilla.org/show_bug.cgi?id=1412962>`__)

 Run staging releases
 ~~~~~~~~~~~~~~~~~~~~

-In order to prepare a smooth ``b1`` and ``RC``, staging releases are to be run in the week before the mergeday day 1.
-In order for this to happen, we’re using `staging releases submitted to try <https://firefox-source-docs.mozilla.org/tools/try/selectors/release.html>`__.
+In order to prepare a smooth ``b1`` and ``RC``, staging releases are to be run in the week before the mergeduty day 1.
+In order for this to happen, we're using `staging releases submitted to try <https://firefox-source-docs.mozilla.org/tools/try/selectors/release.html>`__.

 **For central to beta migration**

 -  hop on ``central`` repository
--  make sure you’re up to date with the tip of the repo
+-  make sure you're up to date with the tip of the repo
 -  ``mach try release --version <future-version.0b1> --migration central-to-beta --tasks release-sim``

 **For beta to release migration**

 -  hop on ``beta`` repository
--  make sure you’re up to date with the tip of the repo
+-  make sure you're up to date with the tip of the repo
 -  ``mach try release --version <future-version.0> --migration beta-to-release --tasks release-sim``

 These will create try pushes that look-alike the repos once they are